hsf-training/hsf-training-cicd/_episodes/02-enter-sandman.md

 As we enter the first episode of the Continuous Integration / Continuous Deployment (CI/CD) session, we learn how to exit.

-Exit codes communicate the outcome of a script with (in this case) the CI/CD pipline.
+Exit codes communicate the outcome of a script with (in this case) the CI/CD pipeline.
 We generally want a CI/CD pipeline to fail if one of its components fails.
 For example, you would not usually want to run CD to deploy a custom Docker image if the CI tests fail for the code in that image.